 Cost Allocation Within the Authority: The Authority allocates certain general and administrative expenses to its different programs based upon the employee hours worked on each program.
 The payroll and related costs for all employees working on the bond program are allocated based on actual hours worked as recorded on the monthly employee Personnel Activity Reports (PARs).
-Staff that recorded hours worked on the Bond Program included an Executive Assistant, five Office Technicians, four Staff Service Analysts, two Associate Treasury Program Officer, two Treasury Program Manager I's, a Treasury Program Manager II, Deputy Executive Director, and the Executive Director.
+Staff that recorded hours worked on the Bond Program included an Executive Assistant, four Office Technicians, a Staff Service Analysts, four Associate Treasury Program Officers, a Staff Services Manager I's, a Treasury Program Manager II, Deputy Executive Director, and the Executive Director.